The 9 Biggest Revelations From James Comey’s Testimony on Trump

 5) The FBI’s leadership all believed that Sessions had no choice but to recuse himself from the Russia investigation, in light of facts that made his oversight of the matter “problematic.”

-In Comey’s account, the FBI knew Jeff Sessions was going to recuse himself from the Russia investigation before the attorney general knew that, himself.
-Asked why the bureau never briefed Sessions on the president’s actions Comey replied:
+In Comey’s account, the FBI knew Jeff Sessions was going to recuse himself from the Russia investigation before the attorney general knew that himself.
+Asked why the bureau never briefed Sessions on the president’s actions, Comey replied:

 Our judgment, as I recall, is that he was very close to and inevitably going to recuse himself for a variety of reasons.
 We also were aware of facts that I can’t discuss in an opening setting that would make his continued engagement in a Russia-related investigation problematic.
 So we were convinced — in fact, I think we’d already heard the career people were recommending that he recuse himself, that he was not going to be in contact with Russia-related matters much longer.
 That turned out to be the case.